ygrek/sqlgg/overview.md

 --------

 SQL parser and code generator which ensures that application code and database queries are in sync.
-It analyzes SQL query and determines from it the set of input parameters (values for INSERT, run-time substitution parameters) and the set of resulting columns (from SELECT).
-Then it generates the C++ code which structures input and output values together and assignes corresponding native data types.
-So basically you provide an SQL query and get a C++ function which takes the set of parameters as required to fill slots in a query, combines them with your query and executes it.
+It analyzes SQL query and determines the set of input parameters (values for INSERT, run-time substitution parameters) and the set of resulting columns (for SELECT).
+Then it generates the C++ code which structures input and output values together as function parameters and assignes corresponding native data types.
+So basically you provide an SQL query and generator creates a C++ function which takes the set of typed parameters as required to fill slots in a query.
+Generated code binds provided parameters into query and executes it.
 SELECT statements additionally return the collection of structures with fields representing columns of resulting rowset.
+The most fruitful consequence of such approach is that the C++ compiler itself guarantees that SQL query will have all parameters bound with correct types.
 So if you modify the query and forget to update the code -- the compiler will point on errorneous parts.

 Example
 -------